After more than a decade of dropshipping and eCommerce, I've just about experienced it all.

 In this step, you’ll look for dropshipping sites that you’ll be competing with.
 Basically, you’ll try to find them before launching your dropshipping store so that you know who your competition is before you even get started.

 You read that right, the third step is to actually build an online store.
 Yes, prior to ever even contacting the supplier.
-That’s because the good suppliers won’t approve you unless they see that you already have an eCommerce store.
+That’s because the good suppliers won’t approve you unless they see that you already have a dropshipping business.
 So this is something that you’ll want to do even before making that first phone call or sending that first email to a potential drop ship supplier.

 Step 4 - Get Approved With Suppliers